delphix/dct-sdk-go/docs/ProvisionVDBFromBookmarkParameters.md

 `func (o *ProvisionVDBFromBookmarkParameters) UnsetConfigParams()`

 UnsetConfigParams ensures that no value is present for ConfigParams, not even an explicit nil
+### GetPrivilegedOsUser

+`func (o *ProvisionVDBFromBookmarkParameters) GetPrivilegedOsUser() string`

+GetPrivilegedOsUser returns the PrivilegedOsUser field if non-nil, zero value otherwise.

+### GetPrivilegedOsUserOk

+`func (o *ProvisionVDBFromBookmarkParameters) GetPrivilegedOsUserOk() (*string, bool)`

+GetPrivilegedOsUserOk returns a tuple with the PrivilegedOsUser field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrivilegedOsUser

+`func (o *ProvisionVDBFromBookmarkParameters) SetPrivilegedOsUser(v string)`

+SetPrivilegedOsUser sets PrivilegedOsUser field to given value.

+### HasPrivilegedOsUser

+`func (o *ProvisionVDBFromBookmarkParameters) HasPrivilegedOsUser() bool`

+HasPrivilegedOsUser returns a boolean if a field has been set.

+### GetPostgresPort

+`func (o *ProvisionVDBFromBookmarkParameters) GetPostgresPort() int32`

+GetPostgresPort returns the PostgresPort field if non-nil, zero value otherwise.

+### GetPostgresPortOk

+`func (o *ProvisionVDBFromBookmarkParameters) GetPostgresPortOk() (*int32, bool)`

+GetPostgresPortOk returns a tuple with the PostgresPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostgresPort

+`func (o *ProvisionVDBFromBookmarkParameters) SetPostgresPort(v int32)`

+SetPostgresPort sets PostgresPort field to given value.

+### HasPostgresPort

+`func (o *ProvisionVDBFromBookmarkParameters) HasPostgresPort() bool`

+HasPostgresPort returns a boolean if a field has been set.

+### GetConfigSettingsStg

+`func (o *ProvisionVDBFromBookmarkParameters) GetConfigSettingsStg() []ConfigSettingsStg`

+GetConfigSettingsStg returns the ConfigSettingsStg field if non-nil, zero value otherwise.

+### GetConfigSettingsStgOk

+`func (o *ProvisionVDBFromBookmarkParameters) GetConfigSettingsStgOk() (*[]ConfigSettingsStg, bool)`

+GetConfigSettingsStgOk returns a tuple with the ConfigSettingsStg field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigSettingsStg

+`func (o *ProvisionVDBFromBookmarkParameters) SetConfigSettingsStg(v []ConfigSettingsStg)`

+SetConfigSettingsStg sets ConfigSettingsStg field to given value.

+### HasConfigSettingsStg

+`func (o *ProvisionVDBFromBookmarkParameters) HasConfigSettingsStg() bool`

+HasConfigSettingsStg returns a boolean if a field has been set.

+### GetVcdbRestart

+`func (o *ProvisionVDBFromBookmarkParameters) GetVcdbRestart() bool`

+GetVcdbRestart returns the VcdbRestart field if non-nil, zero value otherwise.

+### GetVcdbRestartOk

+`func (o *ProvisionVDBFromBookmarkParameters) GetVcdbRestartOk() (*bool, bool)`

+GetVcdbRestartOk returns a tuple with the VcdbRestart field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVcdbRestart

+`func (o *ProvisionVDBFromBookmarkParameters) SetVcdbRestart(v bool)`

+SetVcdbRestart sets VcdbRestart field to given value.

+### HasVcdbRestart

+`func (o *ProvisionVDBFromBookmarkParameters) HasVcdbRestart() bool`

+HasVcdbRestart returns a boolean if a field has been set.

+### GetMssqlFailoverDriveLetter

+`func (o *ProvisionVDBFromBookmarkParameters) GetMssqlFailoverDriveLetter() string`

+GetMssqlFailoverDriveLetter returns the MssqlFailoverDriveLetter field if non-nil, zero value otherwise.

+### GetMssqlFailoverDriveLetterOk

+`func (o *ProvisionVDBFromBookmarkParameters) GetMssqlFailoverDriveLetterOk() (*string, bool)`

+GetMssqlFailoverDriveLetterOk returns a tuple with the MssqlFailoverDriveLetter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMssqlFailoverDriveLetter

+`func (o *ProvisionVDBFromBookmarkParameters) SetMssqlFailoverDriveLetter(v string)`

+SetMssqlFailoverDriveLetter sets MssqlFailoverDriveLetter field to given value.

+### HasMssqlFailoverDriveLetter

+`func (o *ProvisionVDBFromBookmarkParameters) HasMssqlFailoverDriveLetter() bool`

+HasMssqlFailoverDriveLetter returns a boolean if a field has been set.

 ### GetTags

 `func (o *ProvisionVDBFromBookmarkParameters) GetTags() []Tag`